Ghosthx-Code/willow/README.md

 # 🌿 Willow

-### An Open Source Programming Language
+### A Lightweight Open Source Programming Language

-Willow is a lightweight experimental programming language with a simple syntax and custom parser.
+Willow is an experimental programming language featuring a custom **lexer**, **parser**, and **AST system**.
+It is designed to explore language design, compilation, and low-level control with a clean and minimal syntax.

+---

+## 🚀 Features

+* Custom-built lexer, parser, and AST
+* Simple and readable syntax
+* Experimental function and type system
+* Designed for future compiler/LLVM integration

 ---